jrnl-org/jrnl/docs/formats.md

 !!! note
-While you may see boxed messages like "2 entries found" when using these formats, those messages are exported to STDERR instead of STDOUT, and won't be piped when using the `|` operator.
+While you may see boxed messages like "2 entries found" when using these formats, those messages are written to STDERR instead of STDOUT, and won't be piped when using the `|` operator.

 ### JSON